benjamindehli/Omni-84/README.md

 ![Omni-84 SonicStrings (AutoStrum)](/Screenshots/SonicStringsAutoStrum.png)

-The notes are strummed in the same order as the original Omnichord, but you have the possibility to make it strum in regular ascending order as well.
+The notes are strummed in the same order as the original Omnichord.
 The preset contains strum patterns for all the individual chords from the Suzuki Omnichord OM-84.
 It has the same notes values for the chords as the Omni-84 'Chords' preset, which means you can send MIDI to both at the same time and get strummed SonicStrings on top of the chord sample.

 - AutoStrum (speed)
   - Fast strum speed will sound like a chord and slow strum speed will sound like plucked notes.
-- Strum pattern
-  - Select between ascending/descending notes and regular/omnichord order
 - Modulation Wheel
   - Controls the AutoStrum (speed)
 - Key bindings
-  - C0: Ascending notes in Omnichord order
+  - C0: Strum with ascending notes
-  - D0: Descending notes in Omnichord order
+  - D0: Strum with descending notes
-  - E0: Ascending notes in regular order
-  - F0: Descending notes in regular order
 - Other controls are the same as on the regular "SonicStrings" preset
 - Other key bindings are the same as on the "Chords" preset

+In the Decent Sampler version, the chord keys start the strum, and the C0 and D0 keys select the strum direction.

+In the plugin version, AutoStrum works like the real instrument: the chord keys only select the chord, and the C0 and D0 keys perform the strum.
+Changing the chord while notes are still ringing morphs the sounding notes over to the new chord instead of restarting the strum.
+The strum speed can be synced to the DAW tempo or to a manual BPM from the settings menu.
+When synced, the strum speed knob scrolls through musical note values from 1/4 to 1/32, including triplet and dotted values, and the current value is shown where the strum pattern menu is in the Decent Sampler version.
+Labels above the on-screen keyboard show which keys select chords and which keys strum.

 ## Effects